parmstro/rhis-builder-provisioner/README.md

 ***

+#### Helping out
+I know that most of you have experience with these things, but we also work with people with less experience.
+So, please bear with us if a lot of items that you know are spelled out.
+If you have any comments, tips, tricks or suggestions to add to the documentation or README.md file, PRs are greatly appreciated.
+Let's share the wealth!

+If you haven't been there yet, please visit the [rhis-builder-provisioner wiki](https://github.com/parmstro/rhis-builder-provisioner/wiki) first

+***
 This repository contains the code that configures the host that will provision an rhis infrastructure.
 There are really two ways to approach provisioning the rhis environment.
 1) Create a workstation, or other node, that has ansible core and the related collections necessary to run our projects.
 (Like deploying Openshift)